amisha1816/Semester-Capstone-Project/README.md

 _Week 3 (May 7 - 13)_  → Map/Land
  - Create map using tileset assets AS ✅
+ - Use "Tiled" to create map AS ✅
- - Either we create our own map or we use tile map editor  AS ✅
+     - Need to learn how to create different tile and object layers AS ✅
+     - Learn how to connect "Tiled" map to code AS ✅
  - Creating moving map  ✅ AS
       - essentially map is not restricted to the screen dimensions
  - Collisions with trees and flowers ✅AS
  - Creating buildings ( right now just code the buildings in - proper code for building will be done in week 4 and 6) AS ✅
  - Create map boundaries
-      - After certain point character can not keep moving up/down in the map ✅AS

-_Week 4 (May 14 -20)_ → Barriers/Collisions
+      - After certain point character can not keep moving up/down in the map ❗❗ _Week 4 (May 14 -20)_ → Barriers/Collisions
  - Collision with buildings
       - Character able to enter house and go inside  ❗❗